annaquaglieri16/Motivational-Study/03-Factanal/README.md

     ## Mean item complexity =  1.8
     ## Test of the hypothesis that 6 factors are sufficient.
     ##
-    ## The degrees of freedom for the null model are  406  and the objective function was  9.58 with Chi Square of  2956.57
+    ## df null model =  406  with the objective function =  9.58 with Chi Square =  2956.57
-    ## The degrees of freedom for the model are 247  and the objective function was  1.42
+    ## df of  the model are 247  and the objective function was  1.42
     ##
     ## The root mean square of the residuals (RMSR) is  0.03
     ## The df corrected root mean square of the residuals is  0.04
     ##
-    ## The harmonic number of observations is  320 with the empirical chi square  305.81  with prob <  0.0064
+    ## The harmonic n.obs is  320 with the empirical chi square  305.81  with prob <  0.0064
-    ## The total number of observations was  320  with Likelihood Chi Square =  431.19  with prob <  3.6e-12
+    ## The total n.obs was  320  with Likelihood Chi Square =  431.19  with prob <  3.6e-12
     ##
     ## Tucker Lewis Index of factoring reliability =  0.879
     ## RMSEA index =  0.048  and the 90 % confidence intervals are  0.041 0.056